A Conversation with Gareth Hill: Reflections of a Jungian Analyst

 by Rue Harrison, Jan 10, 2015

-Throughout my rather late entry into the world of psychotherapy in the San Francisco East Bay (it being a second career for me), I heard so many of my colleagues speak with respect and love of Gareth Hill, the Jungian analyst and senior member of my local professional affiliation, The Psychotherapy Institute in Berkeley.
+Throughout my rather late entry into the world of psychotherapy in the San Francisco East Bay (it being a second career for me), I heard so many of my colleagues speak with respect for, and love of, Gareth Hill, the Jungian analyst and senior member of my local professional affiliation, The Psychotherapy Institute in Berkeley.
 So I considered myself fortunate to be paired with him as my consultant when I participated in TPI’s Supervision Study Program from 2013 to 2015.
-I was Gareth’s last consultee, as he retired from being a therapist and consultant in 2015.
-In this conversation with him toward the end of our time together, he generously shared with me his life story.
+I was Gareth’s last consultee as he retired from being a therapist and consultant in 2015.
+In this conversation with him toward the end of our time together, he generously shared from his life story.

 Rue Whittaker: I want to ask you about your career as a social worker and psychotherapist because I think you’ve been important to many people.
 Maybe to start you could say something about your early life, any part of it that you feel is related to your work.

 Gareth Hill: Okay.
 I guess it’s kind of a cliché that most of us in this field of psychotherapy got into it out of our own woundedness.
 I think of myself as having been a very wounded child.
 I grew up in a dysfunctional family, and I was kind of the identified patient.
 When I left home at 17 my family fell apart.
 My parents were soon divorced and my sister became an alcoholic and drug addict.

 As a young person, one of the expressions of woundedness was some gender identity confusion.
 I was afraid of boys and very much identified with girls.
 I had an effeminate mannerism, some of the traces of which are still with me probably, although I’m not conscious of it.
 That led me eventually to be quite interested in the whole phenomenology of masculine and feminine.
 In high school, I was an art major.

 Rue: So you did study art. [reference to an earlier conversation]